-Affiliate loans and brokerage transaction receivables and payables are reported gross.
-Other affiliate receivables and payables including interest, administrative, consulting and service fees and advances between Operating Companies are netted by operating company.
+Affiliate loan, payable on demand and bearing an interest rate of 0.84 percent, and securities borrowed and securities loaned are reported gross.
+Other affiliate receivables and payables including brokerage fees, interest, administrative, consulting and service fees and advances between Operating Companies are netted by Operating Company.

-Included in assets in the consolidated statement of financial condition were the following amounts with related parties at June 30, 2012:
+Included in assets in the consolidated statement of financial condition were the following amounts with related parties at June 30, 2013:

-Included in liabilities in the consolidated statement of financial condition were the following amounts with related parties at June 30, 2012:
+Included in liabilities in the consolidated statement of financial condition were the following amounts with related parties at June 30, 2013: